itisnotjord/SentientWebscraper/README.md

 # SentientWebscraper
-Creating a web scraper for Cybersecurity News utilizing a huggingface AI model to give sentiment analysis
+Web scraper for Cybersecurity News utilizing a huggingface AI model to give sentiment analysis